SashaMkrv/godot-conway-game-of-life-image-maker/README.md

 - [ ] Make the ghost not persist between grid size changes.
 It doesn't look great.
 - [ ] UI Theming
 - [ ] Make spin boxes more usable on mobile
+- [ ] Update palette generation to be more consistent regardless of palette sizes.